mynksnh/ArchKatas2022/Readme.md

 ## Containers
 ### Modular Monolith
 The event storming process described in the previous section allowed us to identify the bounded contexts of our system and the aggregates (components) within them.
 We now map each bounded context to be a module of our overall system.
-The resulting modular monolith is depicted in the following diagram.s
+The resulting modular monolith is depicted in the following diagram.
 ![Modular Monolith](/Diagrams/modMono.png)
 *Figure 6 Modular Monolith*